Thyroid and Parathyroid Ultrasound

 A thyroid and parathyroid ultrasound is done to:

-- Check lumps (nodules) in the thyroid gland.
+- Check lumps (thyroid nodule) in the thyroid gland.
 A thyroid ultrasound can usually show the difference between a solid thyroid gland nodule and a simple fluid-filled sac (cyst).
-See a picture of a thyroid nodule.

 - Find out whether the thyroid gland is enlarged.
 A thyroid ultrasound may also be used to keep track of the size of the thyroid gland during treatment for a thyroid problem.